unsw-restech/restech-docs/docs/faq.rst

 Where is the best place to store my code?
 -----------------------------------------

 The best place to store source code is to use a version control server.
-This means that you will be able to keep every version of your code and revert to an earlier version if you require.
+This means that you will be able to keep every version of your code and revert to an earlier version if you require. `UNSW has a central github account <https://research.unsw.edu.au/github>`_, but we encourage you to create your own.

 I just got some money from a grant.
 What can I spend it on?
 -----------------------------------------------------------

 There are a number of different options for using research funding to improve your ability to run computationally intensive programs.
-The best starting point is to speak to the Research Technology Services team to figure out the different options.
+The best starting point is to `contact the Research Technology Services team`_ team to figure out the different options.

 Can I access Katana from outside UNSW?
 --------------------------------------